A-NZ-PEPPOL/A-NZ-accreditation-documents/Australian Peppol Authority/README.md

 ## 6. Receive accreditation

-We will confirm all required activities have been successfully completed and notify you that the accreditation process has been finalised.
+We will confirm all required activities have been successfully completed and confirm when your annual review will occur.
 We will request additional information to add your solution to the list of [eInvoicing accredited service providers](https://www.ato.gov.au/business/eInvoicing/finding-an-eInvoicing-accredited-service-provider/) on the ATO website.

 ## 7. Request Production Public Key Infrastructure (PKI) Certificate